New algorithm of measuring gravitational wave radiation from rotating binary system: Introduction

 \section{Introduction}

 {\arabic{section}.\arabic{equation}}

-Exploiting the tensorial formalism for the gravity, the linearized general relativity (LGR)~\cite{wald84,hobson06} has been investigated to describe the gravitational wave (GW) radiation from a binary system of compact objects (namely stars or black holes) for instance.
+The linearized general relativity (LGR)~\cite{wald84,hobson06,carroll04} has been investigated to describe the gravitational wave (GW) radiation from a binary system of compact objects (namely stars or black holes) for instance.
 To be specific, in order to study the physical phenomenology in the LGR, we need to assume that the gravity fields are weak so that the gravitational field equations can be linearized.
 Next it is well known that, in vacuum of the LGR, the binary compact objects oscillating in time emit spin-two gravitons which are quanta of the GW.
-Mathematically the spin-two gravitons originate from the second rank tensor associated with the curved spacetime metric $g_{\alpha\beta}$~\cite{pauli39,wald84}.
-In order to construct the GW which is transverse to the GW propagating direction and yields the spin-two graviton, we have exploited the ad hoc transverse-traceless gauge~\cite{wald84,hobson06}.
-In contrast, the spin-one photons which are quanta of the electromagnetic (EM) wave in vacuum are delineated in terms of the vectorial quantities of the charge scalar and charge vector potentials defined on the flat spacetime.
+Mathematically the spin-two gravitons originate from the second rank tensor associated with the curved spacetime metric $g_{\alpha\beta}$~\cite{pauli39}.
+In order to construct the GW which is transverse to the GW propagating direction and yields the spin-two graviton, we have exploited the traceless transverse (TT) gauge~\cite{wald84,hobson06,carroll04}.
+In contrast, the spin-one photons which are quanta of the electromagnetic (EM) wave in vacuum are delineated in terms of the vectorial quantities of the charge scalar and charge vector potentials defined in the flat spacetime.